Tenerife North–Ciudad de La Laguna Airport

-In 1977, the airport was the infamous site of the deadliest accident in aviation history, when two Boeing 747s collided on the runway in heavy fog conditions, causing the deaths of 583 passengers and crew.
+In 1977, the airport was the site of the deadliest accident in aviation history, when two Boeing 747s collided on the runway in heavy fog conditions, killing 583 people.

 History

 Early years

 Many years before the airport had even been built, the field at Los Rodeos was hastily prepared to accommodate the first (though unofficial) flight into Tenerife operated by an Arado V I (D-1594) aircraft operating from Berlin on behalf of Deutsche Luft Hansa.

 In May 1930, the Compañía de Líneas Aéreas Subvencionadas S.A.
 (C.L.A.S.S.A.) established the first air link between the Spanish mainland and the Canary Islands using a Ford 4-AT Trimotor (M-CKKA), which took off from Getafe, Madrid to the Los Rodeos field via Casablanca, Cape Juby and Gando in Gran Canaria.

 After the final location of the airport had been decided, funds were gathered between 1935 and 1939 to build a small hangar and begin expanding the airstrip which would become Los Rodeos.

 Operations into Los Rodeos recommenced on 23 January 1941 with a De Havilland DH89A Dragon Rapide operating an Iberia flight from Gando in Gran Canaria.
 By 1946, more hangars, a passenger terminal and an 800 m paved runway had been built, and the airport was officially opened to all national and international traffic.
 The runway was stretched at various times during the 1940s and 1950s, reaching a length of 2400 m in 1953, by which time the airport was also equipped with runway edge lighting and an air-ground radio, enabling night operations.